Frequently Asked Questions

 Which insulation type is best?

-Attics: blown cellulose (R-3.7/inch, recycled content, easier retrofit) or blown fiberglass (R-2.5/inch, lighter).
+Attics: blown cellulose (R-3.5/inch, recycled content, easier retrofit) or fiberglass batt (R-3.1/inch, lighter, easier DIY).
 Walls (existing): dense-pack cellulose or blown fiberglass via small drill holes.
 Walls (new construction): batt fiberglass or spray foam.
 Basements/rim joists: closed-cell spray foam (R-6.5/inch, vapor barrier built in).
 Spray foam costs 2-3x other types but doubles as air seal.

 How much can I save with better insulation?

 EPA estimates homeowners save an average of 15% on heating/cooling costs by air sealing and adding insulation.
 On a $2,400/year HVAC bill, that's $360/year.
-Big-jump retrofits (R-19 to R-49 attic) often save more - 20-30%.
-Payback varies: 4-8 years for attic top-ups; 15-25 years for wall retrofits; faster if combined with HVAC downsizing.
+Big-jump attic retrofits (R-19 to R-49) close a larger share of the R-value gap and save more of this calculator's estimate - roughly 12-18% versus single-digit percentages for a smaller top-up.
+Payback runs longer than the percentage savings alone might suggest: see the next question for realistic ranges.

 Important Disclaimer: Estimates for informational purposes only.